pbui-project/pbui-main/Code_of_Conduct.md

 By making an effort to follow these guidelines, we will encourage more contribution to our projects, and our discussions will be friendlier and reach conclusions more easily.

+## Appendix A

+In a formal debate, a member may choose to not yield their time.
+In doing so, they can _formally_ declare a filibuster.
+This filibuster will hold the debate still until the filibusterer does one of the following:

+- Yields their time

+- Breaks the above CoC

+- Is overruled by a majority of organization members